slimtoolkit/slim/README.md

 You can explore the artifacts DockerSlim generates when it's creating a slim image.
 You'll find those in `dist_mac/container/artifacts`.
 One of the artifacts is a "reverse engineered" Dockerfile for the original image.
 It'll be called `Dockerfile.fat`.

-If you'd like to see the artifacts without running `docker-slim` you can take a look at the `sample_artifacts` directory in the repo.
+If you'd like to see the artifacts without running `docker-slim` you can take a look at the `sample/artifacts` directory in the repo.
 It doesn't include any image files, but you'll find:

 *	a reverse engineered Dockerfile (`Dockerfile.fat`),
 *	a container report file (`creport.json`),